Aridoge13/Computational_Biology/README.md

 ## 🚀 Use Case Example

-> *"Annotate clustered mutations near a candidate miRNA gene locus and evaluate codon usage shifts or GC-content anomalies to assess evolutionary origin."*
+> *Process a FASTA file of variant-rich loci, score GC content and codon usage, and run downstream motif analysis to assess regulatory potential.*

-This repo can support mutation clustering analysis, phylogenetic comparison, and regulatory region profiling in TSM-related RNA loci or other de novo gene candidates.
+This toolkit can be used to generate publication-ready insights from raw sequence data — whether you’re exploring de novo genes, transcript isoforms, or somatic variant landscapes.

 ---
 ## Key Benefits